 The Notes will be issued in dematerialised form in accordance with Article 468 et seq. of the Belgian Companies Code (Wetboek van Vennootschappen/Code des Sociétés).
 The Notes will be represented exclusively by book entry in the records of the securities settlement system operated by the National Bank of Belgium ("NBB") or any successor thereto (the "Securities Settlement System").
-The Notes can be held by their holders through participants in the Securities Settlement System, including Euroclear and Clearstream, Luxembourg and through other financial intermediaries which in turn hold the Notes through Euroclear and Clearstream, Luxembourg, or other participants in the Securities Settlement System.
+The Notes can be held by their holders through participants in the Securities Settlement System, including Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy and through other financial intermediaries which in turn hold the Notes through Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy, or other participants in the Securities Settlement System.
 The Notes are accepted for clearance through the Securities Settlement System, and are accordingly subject to the applicable Belgian clearing regulations, including the Belgian law of 6 August 1993 on transactions in certain securities, its implementing Belgian royal decrees of 26 May 1994 and 14 June 1994 (each as amended or re-enacted or as their application is modified by other provisions from time to time) and the rules of the Securities Settlement System and its annexes, as issued or modified by the NBB from time to time (the laws, decrees and rules mentioned in this Condition being referred to herein as the "Securities Settlement System Regulations").

 Title to the Notes will pass by account transfer.
-The Notes cannot be physically delivered and may not be converted into bearer notes (effecten aan toonder/ titres au porteur).
+The Notes cannot be physically delivered and may not be converted into bearer notes (effecten aan toonder/titres au porteur).

-If at any time the Notes are transferred to another clearing system, not operated or not exclusively operated by the NBB, these provisions shall apply mutatis mutandis to such successor clearing system and successor clearing system operator or any additional clearing system and additional clearing system, an "Alternative Clearing System").
+If at any time the Notes are transferred to another clearing system, not operated or not exclusively operated by the NBB, these provisions shall apply mutatis mutandis to such successor clearing system and successor clearing system operator or any additional clearing system and additional clearing system operator (any such clearing system, an "Alternative Clearing System").

-Noteholders are entitled to exercise the rights they have, including voting rights, making requests, giving consents, and other associative rights (as defined for the purposes of Article 474 of the Belgian Companies Code) upon submission of an affidavit drawn up by the NBB, Euroclear, Clearstream, Luxembourg or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing such holder's position in the Notes (or the position held by the financial institution through which such holder's Notes are held with the NBB, Euroclear, Clearstream, Luxembourg or such other participant, in which case an affidavit drawn up by that financial institution will also be required).
+Noteholders are entitled to exercise the rights they have, including voting rights, making requests, giving consents, and other associative rights (as defined for the purposes of Article 474 of the Belgian Companies Code) upon submission of an affidavit drawn up by the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy or any other participant duly licensed in Belgium to keep dematerialised securities accounts showing such holder's position in the Notes (or the position held by the financial institution through which such holder's Notes are held with the NBB, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy or such other participant, in which case an affidavit drawn up by that financial institution will also be required).

 The Notes are issued in the Specified Denomination(s) specified in the applicable Final Terms and integral multiples of such Specified Denomination.
-The minimum Specified Denomination of the Notes shall be at least \in 1,000 (or its equivalent in any other currency).
+The minimum Specified Denomination of the Notes shall be at least €1,000 (or its equivalent in any other currency).
 The Notes have no maximum Specified Denomination.